Computational Technologies for Fashion Recommendation: A Survey: Input, Evaluation and Dataset for Fashion Recommendaiton

-For the \textbf{complementary fashion recommendation (CFR)} and \textbf{outfit recommendation (OR)} problem, the input is more varied.
-First, similar to in PFR, item-item matching relationship (also known as I-I matrix) or outfit composition data is the basic input for most CFR or OR models, which is essential for the exploration of implicit compatibility patterns between item pairs or in the outfits.
+The input is more varied for CFR and FOR tasks.
+First, similar to in PFR, item-item matching relationship or outfit composition data is the basic input for most models, which is essential for the exploration of implicit compatibility patterns between item pairs or in the outfits.
 On top of that, since these two tasks focus more on fashion items, as well as item relationships, various content information of items from different modalities is widely used.
 Visual information is still dominant and has been flexibly incorporated into different models.
 For example, end-to-end models take item images directly as the input while some other models may use the prepared visual features extracted with shallow or deep neural network methods.
-Likewise, another important modality of information, \textit{i.e.}, text, is also widely adopted.
-Textual information can be obtained from multiple sources, for example, descriptive sentences from retailers or review comments from consumers.
-Textual information can also be applied directly with the natural language input, or high-level textual features pre-extracted by the language models.
-In general, the image of an item shows intuitively the look of the item and all its visual features.
-In comparison, the item descriptions may highlight some key features, including those that are not visible, such as brand or material.
-Other than the vision and language modalities, some high-level semantic information such as category or other attributes are also leveraged in many studies of CFR or OR.
+Another widely adopted modality is text, which contains information resulting from multiple sources, such as descriptive sentences from retailers and review comments from consumers.
+Textual information can be applied just similar as visual features, with either the natural language input directly or high-level textual features pre-extracted by the language models.
+In general, the image of an item shows intuitively the look of the item and all its visual features, while textural descriptions may highlight some key features, including those that are not visible, such as brand or material.
+Other than the vision and language modalities, some high-level semantic information such as category or other attributes can also be leveraged in many studies of CFR or FOR.
 We summarize commonly applied input for item/outfit description in Table.~\ref{tab:input_eval_list}.